Public Health (MPH), Community Health Education Concentration

 - Standardized Test Scores: GRE (see test waiver policies).

 This program is 42 semester hours.
 The core of the proposed program comprises the five core disciplines of public health: biostatistics, environmental health sciences, epidemiology, health policy and management, and social and behavioral sciences.
-The new concentration is not yet listed in the course catalog.
-For more information, please visit the program listing in the University Catalog.
+For more information, please visit the Public Health, Community Health Education (MPH) program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us: